AyeGill/kludge-examples/README.md

 ## kludge-examples
 This repository provides public domain examples of games using [kludge](https://github.com/ayegill/kludge).

-These examples are copied from the [play-clj examples](https://github.com/oakes/play-clj-examples)
+These examples are copied from the [play-clj examples](https://github.com/oakes/play-clj-examples).

+This should be viewed as a sort of test suite

 ## Contents